cogat/wordle-solver/README.md

 4. Use the most valuable word as the next guess.
 5. Repeat until done.

-There are initially about 30,500 candidate words (not all of these are in the Wordle list but they can be skipped if so).
-After the first guess, the candidate list is whittled to maximum of 2000 words.
+There are initially about 7900 candidate words.
+After the first guess, the candidate list is whittled to worst case about 600 words and (usually) exponentially down thereafter.

 ## Usage